-In this blog I am trying to explain the concept of Window
+In this blog I am trying to explain the concept of Window Class in WPF.

 Windows in WPF Applications

 We are says the window is use to interact a user with applications.
 The essential purpose of a window is to host and display content.
 The type of content that a window hosts depends on the type of data that an application operates over, which can include media, Extensible Application Markup Language (XAML) pages, Web pages, documents, database tables and records, and system information.